mbroz/cryptsetup/README.md

 Fo available compile options, check ``configure --help`` for more info.
 If you are using a git snapshot, you need to generate configure script with ``autogen.sh`` script.

 Here is the list of packages needed for the compilation of project for particular distributions:
- * For Fedora: `git gcc make autoconf automake gettext-devel pkgconfig openssl-devel popt-devel device-mapper-devel libuuid-devel json-c-devel libblkid-devel findutils libtool libssh-devel`.
+ * For Fedora: `git gcc make autoconf automake gettext-devel pkgconfig openssl-devel popt-devel device-mapper-devel libuuid-devel json-c-devel libblkid-devel findutils libtool libssh-devel tar`.
 Optionally `libargon2-devel libpwquality-devel`.
-To run internal testsuite you also need `sharutils device-mapper jq vim-common expect keyutils`.
+To run internal testsuite you also need `sharutils device-mapper jq vim-common expect keyutils netcat shadow-utils openssh-clients openssh sshpass`.

- * For Debian and Ubuntu: `git gcc make autoconf automake autopoint pkg-config libtool gettext libssl-dev libdevmapper-dev libpopt-dev uuid-dev libsepol1-dev libjson-c-dev libssh-dev libblkid-dev`.
+ * For Debian and Ubuntu: `git gcc make autoconf automake autopoint pkg-config libtool gettext libssl-dev libdevmapper-dev libpopt-dev uuid-dev libsepol1-dev libjson-c-dev libssh-dev libblkid-dev tar`.
 Optionally `libargon2-0-dev libpwquality-dev`.
-To run internal testsuite you also need `sharutils dmsetup jq xxd expect keyutils`
+To run internal testsuite you also need `sharutils dmsetup jq xxd expect keyutils netcat passwd openssh-client sshpass`

 Note that the list could change as distributions evolve.